hubrizer/PortableBackupKit/docs/README.txt

 * Your SFTP host, port, username, password
 * Disk space for the mirror plus snapshots
 * (Optional) Brevo v3 API key and a verified sender address
-* Git for Windows installed and in your PATH for update.ps1
+* Git for Windows in PATH or `git.exe` next to the scripts for update.ps1

 Quick start
 -----------